eecs489staff/a1-sockets-mininet/README.md

 You can use the presence of the `-s` option to determine `iPerfer` should operate in server mode.

-If arguments are missing or extra arguments are provided, you should print the following as exactly specified (with a newline after it) and exit with status code 1:
+If arguments are missing or extra arguments are provided, you should exit with a non-zero error code.

-`Error: missing or extra arguments`

-If the listen port argument is less than 1024 or greater than 65535, you should print the following as exactly specified (with a newline after it) and exit with status code 1:
+If the server port argument is less than 1024 or greater than 65535, you should print the following as exactly specified using the `error` level of `spdlog` (with a newline after it) and exit with status code 1:

 `Error: port number must be in the range of [1024, 65535]`

-When running as a server, `iPerfer` must use `spdlog` to print `iPerfer server started` after it has started listening for TCP connections from a client.
+When running as a server, `iPerfer` must use the `info` level of `spdlog` to print `iPerfer server started` after it has started listening for TCP connections from a client.
 It must then receive data as quickly as possible.
-Keep a running total of the number of bytes received.When the client stops sending data and closes the connection, it should gracefully handle this event.
+Keep a running total of the number of bytes received.

 After the client has closed the connection, `iPerfer` server must print a one-line summary in the following format: